makoto/token-app-js/README.md

 0x1db3439a222c519ab44bb1144fc28167b4fa6ee6
 ```

-PS: If you are a Augur token holders, don't forget to `Track Augur Token` 👊.
+PS: If you are a Augur token holder, don't forget to `Track Augur Token` 👊.